-- 10.1.1.
+- 10.1.
 Service.
 When service upon any respondent of any pleading, order, notice, or other document is directed by these Rules to be made by mail, such service is deemed to have been made on the day that the letter is mailed to the respondent at the respondent's most recent address in the Roll of Attorneys. - 10.2.
 Confidentiality.
-Complaints of misconduct and other records of disciplinary proceedings, except orders imposing public discipline, must not be made public except upon order of the court.
-All disciplinary proceedings must be heard in chambers, unless the respondent requests a hearing in open court. - 10.3.
-Interim Suspension for Threat of Harm - 10.3.1.
+Complaints of misconduct and other records of disciplinary proceedings must not be made public by the clerk, court or the Lawyer Disciplinary Committee except upon order of the en banc court.
+Provided, in the event the en banc court issues an order and reasons imposing public discipline, the entire record will be made public.
+All disciplinary proceedings must be conducted under seal, unless the respondent requests a hearing in open court.
+Notwithstanding the foregoing, a complainant or respondent is not prohibited from making public any documents or information in that person's possession unless otherwise prohibited by law. - 10.3.
+Interim Suspension for Threat of Harm

+- 10.3.1.
 Grounds.
 The court en banc may immediately suspend a lawyer from practice if there is clear and convincing evidence that the lawyer: - 10.3.1.1. has committed a serious violation of the Rules of Professional Conduct, and - 10.3.1.2. presents a substantial threat of serious harm to the court or to any person. - 10.3.2.
 Commencement of Interim Suspension Proceedings.
 Interim suspension proceedings commence through the filing of a petition with the clerk of court requesting that the court suspend a lawyer from practice pending further orders of the court.
 Any person may file such a petition.
 The petition must include any supporting evidence (including any order of interim suspension issued by another court).
-The clerk of court must provide actual notice to the lawyer that a petition for immediate interim

-- suspension has been filed.
+The clerk of court must provide actual notice to the lawyer that a petition for immediate interim suspension has been filed.
 The clerk must notify the lawyer via email, and in addition, serve the lawyer by certified mail, return receipt requested.
 If actual notice cannot be given, the clerk of court must certify in writing the efforts that have been made to provide actual notice. - 10.3.3.
 Immediate Interim Suspension.
 The court en banc must consider the petition for interim suspension.
-After considering the evidence filed with the clerk of court by the petitioner and any response filed by the respondent, the court en banc may: - 10.3.3.1. immediately suspend the lawyer, pending final disposition of a disciplinary proceeding predicated upon the conduct causing the harm; - order the lawyer to show cause why the court should not issue an immediate interim suspension; or, - 10.3.3.3. order such other action as it deems appropriate. - 10.3.4.
+After considering the evidence filed with the clerk of court by the petitioner and any response filed by the respondent, the court en banc may: - 10.3.3.1. immediately suspend the lawyer, pending final disposition of a disciplinary proceeding predicated upon the conduct causing the harm; - 10.3.3.2. order the lawyer to show cause why the court should not issue an immediate interim suspension; or, - 10.3.3.3. order such other action as it deems appropriate. - 10.3.4.
 Motion for Dissolution of Interim Suspension.
 A lawyer suspended on an interim basis may move to dissolve or to modify the order of suspension.
 The motion must be accompanied by a brief setting forth specific reasons why the suspension should be dissolved or modified, and any supporting evidence.
 The court en banc must dissolve an order of interim suspension unless there is clear and convincing evidence that the grounds for interim suspension still exist.